openfaas/docs/docs/architecture/performance.md

 ## Notes on performance testing (or load-testing)

+This page is designed to help you get a realistic and representative view of the performance of OpenFaaS whether you want to run a performance test, load-test or benchmark.

-You may have started using OpenFaaS or doing due diligence and have decided to run a performance test, load-test or benchmark.
-Before proceeding please run through the project checklist to make sure your environment is properly tuned.
+You may have started using OpenFaaS already or perhaps you have been asked to do some due diligence before starting a new project.
+Before proceeding please run through the project checklist to make sure your environment is properly tuned and that you are using *an appropriate function template tuned for performance*.

-The default configuration for OpenFaaS targets development, not production which is why you should pay attention to both your method and your configuration.
+The default configuration for OpenFaaS targets a development-environment and not production which is why *you should pay attention* to both your method and your configuration.

 ### Checklist